Posted on 3 Comments

 Hold a chair or a friend nearby if you feel unsteady standing on one leg.

 • Knee Circles – Stand straight with your knees slightly bent and with your feet together.
-Place the hands on the knees and draw a circle with your knees to the right, after several times circle the knees to the left.
+Place your hands on your knees and draw a circle with your knees to the right, then after several times, circle the knees to the left.

 Pay attention to keeping your feet flat on the ground.